maduhaime/predictype/README.md

 - **Conciseness**: You can use the operator directly as a string, which can be more concise in some cases.
 - **No import needed**: You don't need to import the enum, just use the string value.

-**Type safety and autocompletion:**
+**Type safety and auto-completion:**

-Both enums and string literal values provide type safety and autocompletion in modern editors, as long as the function signature is properly typed (e.g., as a string union or enum type).
+Both enums and string literal values provide type safety and auto-completion in modern editors, as long as the function signature is properly typed (e.g., as a string union or enum type).

 #### Example: Using Enums vs. Strings